Daily readings

 14And to the angel of the church of Laodicea, write: These things says the Amen, the faithful and true witness, who is the beginning of the creation of God:

-18I guidance you to buy of me gold fire tried, that you may be made rich; and may be clothed in white clothes, and that the shame of your nakedness may not appear; and anoint your eyes with eyesalve, that you may see.
+18I guidance you to buy of me gold fire tried, that you may be made rich; and may be clothed in white garments, and that the shame of your nakedness may not appear; and anoint your eyes with eyesalve, that you may see.

 19Such as I love, I rebuke and chastise.
 Be zealous therefore, and do penance.